Turf Hotel: Wrexham Football Club

 On 4 October 1864 members of the Wrexham Cricket Club met at the Turf Hotel to discuss the founding of an association football club.
 As such, the Turf Hotel became the home of the newly formed Wrexham Football Club and an important centre for the growth of Association football in Wales.

 Later history

 Much of the buildings current exterior dates from 1913 when it was again renovated before the international match against Scotland.
 The final major renovations occurred in the mid twentieth century, the changing rooms were finally moved from the Turf Hotel to the Plas Coch stand in the late 1940s, and a bowling green was converted into a car park in the late 1960s.

 In 2007 the pub was threatened with demolition as part of the revamp of Wrexham AFC's grounds, but Wales First Minister Rhodri Morgan stepped in to support its survival.
 The Turf was also the starting point of the Olympic Torch Relay when it visited Wrexham on 30 May 2012.

 The pub, along with its owner Wayne Jones, feature on the FX series Welcome to Wrexham.

+On 21 September 2026, Wrexham A.F.C. group exchanges on purchase of The Turf, to "help protect the historic pub".
+Under the arrangement, Jones was to continue as manager of the pub.